jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 That's all there is to creating an application.
-It takes a moment for the application to start, but when it does, a tile on the dashboard shows that it's running.
+It takes a moment for the application to start, but when it does, the app dashboard opens and shows that it's running.

 ![Bluemix Application tile](/tutorials/jazzeditor/images/bm-app-panel.png)

-Click the URL on the tile to open the application dashboard.
-When you click the URL on the application dashboard, it takes you to your already Internet-visible, running application.
+Click the URL on the the application dashboard, which takes you to your already Internet-visible, running application.

 ![A running web application](/tutorials/jazzeditor/images/bm-example.png)